floherent/wasm-service/docs/DEPLOYMENT.md

 #### Wrong `login_name`

-If the `login_name` is not set properly or missing, you may run into a warning/ error denying access to the sandbox.
+If the `login_name` is not set properly or missing, you may run into a warning / error denying access to the sandbox.
 For example, if the `login_name` does not exist in `~/.ssh/config` as `User`, SSH will assume your current username from your environment variable.